Churches in Baldur

 St. James Catholic

-The St. James is a Roman Catholic Church; Mass is held every Sunday at 9:00 am.
+The St. James is a Roman Catholic Church is the newest church in Baldur; Mass is held every Sunday at 9:00 am.

 St. Mark's Anglican